{{COMPONENT_DEST_HUB_LEDE_PARAGRAPH}} {{COMPONENT_DEST_HUB_ARTICLE_SUMMARY_TOP}} {{COMPONENT_DEST_HUB_INFO_TILES}} {{COMPONENT_DEST_HUB_TOC}}

 M'Pay Bay

-On the northwest of the island, M'Pay Bay is the least touristy beach of Koh Rong Sanloem — accessible only by boat or via a demanding forest trail.
-A few rustic bungalows, particularly clear water, and a Robinson Crusoe atmosphere that other beaches have lost.
+In the northwest of the island, M'Pay Bay is the least touristy beach of Koh Rong Sanloem — accessible only by boat or via a demanding forest path.
+A few rustic bungalows, particularly clear water, and a Robinson Crusoe atmosphere that the other beaches have lost.
 For travelers truly seeking isolation.

-Koh Rong Sanloem features a small interior lake surrounded by mangroves, accessible from Saracen Bay by a 20-minute trail.
+Koh Rong Sanloem has a small interior lake surrounded by mangroves, accessible from Saracen Bay by a 20-minute path.
 Hundreds of bird species nest in the mangrove trees — it is a remarkable sight in the early morning, in complete silence.
 Saltwater crocodiles are present in some mangrove areas — a local guide is essential for these excursions.

 {{COMPONENT_KOHRONG_CTA_KOH_SR_TOURS}}

 This is one of the strangest and most beautiful experiences that the Cambodian islands can offer.
-On certain nights, the seawater lights up with an electric blue glow with every movement — a hand dipping into the water leaves a glowing trail, the waves leave a bright edge on the sand.
-This phenomenon is caused by marine microorganisms called dinoflagellates (Noctiluca scintillans), which produce defensive bioluminescence when disturbed.
+On certain nights, the seawater lights up with an electric blue at every movement — a hand dipping into the water leaves a glowing trail, the waves leave a shiny border on the sand.
+This phenomenon is caused by marine microorganisms called dinoflagellates (Noctiluca scintillans), which produce defensive bioluminescence when agitated.

 Koh Rong — and to a lesser extent Koh Rong Sanloem — is one of the most famous places in the world to observe this phenomenon.
 It is particularly concentrated in shallow bays with calm waters, such as the main bay of Koh Touch or certain areas of Saracen Bay.
 It is best seen:

-Most operators in Koh Rong offer night tours for plankton by kayak or boat (10–20 USD/person), which take participants to optimal areas away from light pollution.
+Most operators in Koh Rong offer night plankton tours by kayak or boat (10–20 USD/person), which take participants to optimal areas away from light pollution.
 A good option if you are unfamiliar with the spots.

 {{COMPONENT_KOHRONG_CTA_PLANKTON}}